-Personality structure Jung formulated his own version of personality structure and divided it into three basic components.
-These components are the ego, the personal unconscious and the collective unconscious.
-The ego is the conscious part of the self, and is made up of thoughts and feelings, perceptions and memories.
+Jung formulated his own version of personality structure and divided it into three basic components: the ego, the personal unconscious and the collective unconscious.
+The ego is the conscious part of the self and is made up of thoughts and feelings, perceptions and memories.
 In this sense, the ego is the centre of awareness and is similar to Freud's Ego.
-In contrast to this, the personal unconscious is that area of personality which contains forgotten and repressed material which can, however, be made conscious without great difficulty.
-It is the third part of Jung's personality structure, the idea of the collective unconscious, which is the most radical and innovative in terms of theory and which sets Jung apart from any other thinker in the field.
-In Jung's view the collective unconscious is common to all of us and is the foundation of what people in ancient times referred to as the 'sympathy of all things' (Jung, 1961).
-By this Jung appeared to mean that each person has an area of mental functioning which is shared by all of humankind.
-The collective unconscious is, therefore, impersonal in a sense, and contains universal elements which are of significance to all of us.
-Every society has, according to Jung, collective convictions and problems which affect each person in the group (Jung, 1957).
+In contrast to this, the personal unconscious is that area of personality which contains forgotten and repressed material that can, however, be made conscious without great difficulty.
+The third part of Jung's personality structure, the idea of collective unconscious, is the most radical and innovative in terms of theory and sets Jung apart from any other thinker in the field.
+In Jung's view, the collective unconscious is common to all of us and is the foundation of what people in ancient times referred to as the 'sympathy of all things' (Jung, 1961, p.160).
+By this, Jung appeared to mean that each person has an area of mental functioning that is shared by all of humankind.
+The collective unconscious is, therefore, impersonal in a sense and contains universal elements that are of significance to all of us.
+Every society has, according to Jung, collective convictions and problems that affect each person in the group (Jung, 1957).
 The cumulative experience of our ancestors is contained within the collective unconscious and dates back millions of years in time.
 This knowledge acts as a guide and is essential for our survival.
-Archetypes Archetypes are primordial images which form the structural elements of the collective unconscious.
-These images present themselves in symbolic form, and though there are many of them Jung described just four in detail.
-They are as follows: the persona, the anima and animus, the shadow and the self.
-The word persona describes that part of ourselves which we present outwards to society.
-This is an image of how we think we should appear, and it is based on convention and defined largely by the way other people expect us to be.
-There are certain accepted images of individuals, or groups of people, which are almost universally familiar.
-In many ways this is similar to stereotyping, but it does serve a purpose in that it gives us a blueprint or formula for viewing people and interpreting their behaviour.
-Problems arise when we identify too closely with our persona.
-When we do this, we hide behind the mask and fail to acknowledge the existence of our true selves.
-The anima describes the collective image of woman in the male psyche, while the animus describes the image of man in the female.
-These images have arisen over millions of years and are derived from contact with and observation of the opposite sex.
-A symbolic anima image might, for example, take the form of goddess, witch, prostitute or seductress, while the animus might take the form of hero, adventurer or villain.
-The shadow is the base, evil or sadistic side of our personality, and accounts for the cruelties which people have inflicted on each other